 Besides, maybe the time has come for us to review the classic relations between teachers and students, approaching a “fair trade-off”: the first have knowledge of the subject to share, the second can make the most of gadgets.
 Why not seek the support of your students?
 Sincere interest in what students are doing best engage them even more than any interactive teaching strategy.

 Not understanding the psychology of teaching and learning and not understanding how teachers and students really work during LMS creation is one of the cornerstone problems of the industry.

 Solution.
 Building a good LMS is possible only under the guidance and with the help of a learning consultant with the teaching experience.
 Conducting multiple interviews with teachers and students, researching the social, psychological, and personal teaching aspects is a must when working on an LMS creation.

-In-depth research made by the Jellyfish.tech team revealed the major e-learning challenges of today and the possible solutions.
+In-depth research made by the Jellyfish.tech team revealed the major problems in the e-learning system and the possible solutions.
 We are still determined to help teachers & students around the world adapt to new learning conditions based on our digital transformation expertise.

 Together, we’ll be able to get a handle on the mess a shift to e-learning seems to make and find the most efficient approaches to digital learning.

 Let’s stay connected to make the world better 🙌